List of Jane the Virgin characters: Jane Villanueva

 Jane Gloriana Villanueva (Gina Rodriguez) is a devoted Catholic who has vowed to her grandmother, Alba, to preserve her virginity until marriage.
 She is engaged to Michael Cordero.
-Due to a mix-up at the gynecologist's clinic, Jane finds herself accidentally artificially inseminated with the sperm of Rafael Solano, who also happens to be the owner of the hotel at which Jane works.
-Jane's relationship with Michael begins to deteriorate as she grows closer to Rafael over the course of her pregnancy.
-The two soon enter into a relationship, but split shortly before the baby is born.
+Due to a mix-up at the gynecologist's clinic, Jane finds herself accidentally artificially inseminated with the sperm of Rafael Solano, who also happens to be the owner of the hotel at which Jane works, and Jane soon falls in love with him.
 Over the course of the first season, Jane also becomes acquainted with her father, telenovela star, Rogelio De La Vega, who was previously unaware of his daughter's existence.
-Jane gives birth to a son whom she and Rafael name Mateo (the name of her dead grandfather).

-As Jane adjusts to life with a newborn, she decides to put her plan to become a teacher aside and pursue her dream of writing.
-Meanwhile, Rafael and Michael both try to win her back.
-She chooses neither for a while and enters into a brief relationship with her mentor, Jonathan Chavez.
-Jane also attempts to build a friendship with Rafael's ex-wife, Petra (who has meanwhile given birth to twins fathered by Rafael).
-Jane and Michael eventually get married, with Rafael deciding to not confess his undying love for Jane.
-Just before the couple plans to have sex, Michael is shot.
+Jane puts her plan to become a teacher aside as she adjusts to life with a new-born and pursues her dream of writing.